Silent Film Still Archive

 Ghosts of Yesterday (1918)

-Herald for GHOSTS OF YESTERDAY (1918) with Norma Talmadge.
+Herald for GHOSTS OF YESTERDAY (1918) with Norma Talmadge

-Norma Talmadge in GHOSTS OF YESTEDAY
+Norma Talmadge in GHOSTS OF YESTERDAY

 SELECT PICTURES